-Treating common conditions could get more expensive.
-Obamacare made it illegal for insurance companies to DQ or upcharge people who had certain medical conditions before signing up for a new insurance plan.
-If you have a common one like asthma or high blood pressure, that includes you.
-And 133 million other Americans.
-Without Obamacare, you’d probably still qualify for insurance offered in your HR packet.
-But your company could choose to stop covering your particular condition.
+Your bills could go up.
+The ACA made it illegal for insurers to DQ or upcharge for pre-existing conditions (which as many as 133 million Americans have).
+Without Obamacare, you’d probably still qualify for insurance at work.
+But your company could decide to stop covering your particular condition.
 Or impose a waiting period before they do.
-Meaning you could be on the hook financially.